Thai Green Curry or kaeng khiao wan as it is called in Thai.

 - Prepare the green chilli paste.

-- The chillies are both used for taste and also to garnish the dish.
+- The chilies are both used for taste and also to garnish the dish.
 So cut the chillies both in slices and in long thin strips.
-After cutting the chillies place them in iced water until you have to use them.
+After cutting the chilies place them in iced water until you have to use them.
 In that way they will stay crisp.

 - Pull the leaves off the stems of the Thai sweet basil, and arrange them on a small plate, so they are easy to use.